The $x_i$-eigenvalue problem on some new fuzzy spheres: Introduction and preliminaries

 \section{Introduction and preliminaries}

-In \cite{FiorePisacaneJGP18} we have built the new fuzzy spaces $\{S^1_\Lambda\}_{\Lambda\in\NN}$ and $\{S^2_\Lambda\}_{\Lambda\in\NN}$, which are a fully $O(2)$-covariant fuzzy circle and a fully $O(3)$-covariant fuzzy 2-sphere, respectively.
-This has been done imposing a suitable energy cutoff on a quantum particle subject to a confining potential well $V(r)$ with a very sharp minimum on the sphere of radius $r=1$ in the Euclidean spaces $\RR^2,\RR^3$ respectively; the cutoff and the sharpness of the potential well are parametrized by (and diverge with) the natural number $\Lambda$.
-We recall that fuzzy spaces are particular examples of noncommutative spaces: a fuzzy space is a sequence $\{\mathcal{A}_n\}_{n\in\NN}$ of {\it finite-dimensional} algebras such that $\mathcal{A}_n\overset{n\rightarrow\infty}\longrightarrow\mathcal{A}\!\equiv$algebra of regular functions on an ordinary manifold, with \ dim$(\mathcal{A}_n)\overset{n\rightarrow\infty}\longrightarrow\infty$.
-The first and seminal fuzzy space is the Fuzzy 2-Sphere (FS) of Madore and Hoppe \cite{Madore,HopdeWNic}: ${\cal A}_n\simeq M_n(\CC)$ (the algebra of complex $n\times n$ matrices) is generated by coordinate operators $\left\{x^i\right\}_{i=1}^{3}$ fulfilling \be [x^i,x^j]=\frac {2i}{\sqrt{n^2\!-\!1}}\varepsilon^{ijk}x^k, \qquad\qquad x^ix^i=1 \ee (here $n\in\NN\setminus \{1\}$, and sum over repeated indices is understood); in fact these are obtained by the rescaling \be x^i=\frac{2L_i}{\sqrt{n^2\!-\!1}},\quad i=1,2,3 \ee of the elements $L_i$ of the standard basis of $so(3)$ in the irreducible representation $(\pi_l,V_l)$ characterized by $\bL^2:=L_iL_i=l(l\!+\!1)$, or equivalently of dimension $n=2l\!+\!1$.
-Relations (\ref{FS}) are covariant under $SO(3)$, but not under the whole $O(3)$, in particular not under parity $x^i\mapsto -x^i$.
-This is to be contrasted with the $O(3)$-covariance of both the ordinary sphere $S^2$ [where the right-hand side of (\ref{FS})$_1$ is zero] and our $S^2_\Lambda$ [where the right-hand side of (\ref{FS})$_1$ depends on the angular momentum components as in Snyder commutation relations \cite{Snyder}, see eq. (\ref{xx})$_1$ below]; as for the FS, the coordinate operators $x_i$ of our fuzzy spaces generate the whole algebra of observables $\mathcal{A}_{\Lambda}$.
-Moreover, while the Hilbert space $V_l$ of the FS carries an irreducible representations of $SO(3)$, that ${\cal L}^2(S^2)$ of a quantum particle on $S^2$ decomposes as the direct sum of {\it all} the irreducible representations of $SO(3)$, \be {\cal L}^2(S^2)=\bigoplus\limits_{l=0}^\infty V_l; \ee the one $\mathcal{H}_{\Lambda}$ of $S^2_\Lambda$ decomposes as the direct sum \ $\mathcal{H}_{\Lambda}=\bigoplus\nolimits_{l=0}^\Lambda V_l$, \ and therefore also in this aspect $S^2_\Lambda$ better approximates the configuration space $S^2$ in the limit $\Lambda\to\infty$.
+Since their introduction fuzzy spaces have raised a lively interest as a non-perturbative technique in quantum field or string theory based on a finite-discretization of space(time) alternative to lattices.
+A fuzzy space is a particular type of noncommutative deformation of a space, more precisely a sequence $\{\mathcal{A}_n\}_{n\in\NN}$ of finite-dimensional (noncommutative) algebras such that as $n$ diverges $\mathcal{A}_n$ goes to the commutative algebra $\mathcal{A}$ of regular functions (with pointwise product) on an ordinary manifold $M$ (in particular, the dimension of $\mathcal{A}_n$ diverges).
+Its main advantage with respect to a lattice discretization is that the algebras $\A_n$ can carry representations of a Lie group (not only of a discrete one).
+The first and seminal fuzzy space is the Fuzzy 2-Sphere (FS) $S^2_n$ of Madore and Hoppe \cite{Madore,HopdeWNic}: ${\cal A}_n\simeq M_n(\CC)$ (the algebra of complex $n\times n$ matrices) is generated by coordinate operators $\left\{x_i\right\}_{i=1}^{3}$ fulfilling \be [x_h,x_j]=\frac {2i}{\sqrt{n^2\!-\!1}}\varepsilon^{hjk}x_k, \qquad\qquad x_hx_h=1 \ee (here $n\in\NN\setminus \{1\}$, and sum over repeated indices is understood); in fact these are obtained by the rescaling \be x_i=\frac{2L_i}{\sqrt{n^2\!-\!1}},\quad i=1,2,3 \ee of the elements $L_i$ of the standard basis of $so(3)$ in the irreducible representation $(\pi_l,V_l)$ characterized by $\bL^2:=L_iL_i=l(l\!+\!1)$, or equivalently of dimension $n=2l\!+\!1$.
+In a quantum field theory (QFT) on a fuzzy space the ``cutoff'' $n$ works as a regularizing parameter of ultraviolet divergences, because integration over fields amounts to integration over matrices of a finite size, growing with $n$ (see e.g. \cite{GroMad92,GroKliPre96'} for the first QFT on the FS, and \cite{GroKliPre96,Ramgoolam,Dolan:2003th,Ste17} for examples of QFT on fuzzy spheres of higher dimensions); if spacetime $M$ is enlarged to a higher-dimensional one $M'=M\times S_n$ - where $S_n$ is a fuzzy space, instead of a compact manifold $S$ - it reduces the number of massive Kaluza-Klein modes of a field theory on $M'$ to a finite value \cite{AscMadManSteZou}; finally, it has been recently proposed \cite{AlessioArzano} that $n$ may also parametrize the large (but finite) amount of information hidden in a black hole.
+In the matrix model formulations of $M$-theory \cite{Banks, Berko} and string theory \cite{IKKT97} fuzzy spaces may arise as subalgebras giving the leading contribution to the path-integrals over larger matrix algebras; they respectively lead to quantized branes (in particular, the 5-brane) in a 11- or 10- dimensional spacetime.